 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waxing Crescent.
-Today we had 9 hours and 17 minutes of sun.
-The solar transit was at 11:34 am and the length of time the moon will be visible will be 14 hours and 49 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 14 hours and 23 minutes of sun.
+The solar transit is at 12:49 pm and the length of time the moon will be visible will be 10 hours and 17 minutes.

-The tidal coefficient today is 94.
+The tidal coefficient today is 104.
 With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 90 to end the day with a tidal coefficient of 85.
-The tide heights today are -0.7 ft, 4.9 ft, -0.7 ft and 4.3 ft.
+At noon the tidal coefficient increases to 105 to end the day with a tidal coefficient of 104.
+The tide heights today are -0.3 ft, 4.6 ft, -0.3 ft and 4.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for New Bedford which is of 5.6 ft and a minimum height of -1.3 ft.

-The solunar fishing calendar in New Bedford tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in New Bedford tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for New Bedford.
 The times are generated in local time in Massachusetts and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: